Sium sisarum: History

 A 1390 manuscript The Forme of Cury used by King Richard II of England's master cooks included two recipes for fritters that included 'skyrwates'.

+Cookery books in the 14th century instruct cooks to fry skirrets in oil or butter.

 Maud Grieve in A Modern Herbal mentions that it has been cultivated in Great Britain since 1548 and is supposed to be a useful diet in chest complaints.

 The seventeenth-century English herbalist Nicholas Culpeper said about the plant: